 II.
-Program Options
+PROGRAM OPTIONS

-The Town will give Program participants a choice in the percentage of renewable energy and price of their electricity supply by offering multiple Program Options.
-Because the integration of renewable energy into the Town's power supply is a driving motivation for the Program, the Town anticipates offering a level of renewable energy above the state minimum requirement, known as the Renewable Portfolio Standard (RPS), in some of the Program Options.
+The Program will give participants a choice in the percentage of renewable energy and price of their electricity supply by offering multiple Program Options.
+Because reducing GHG emissions is a driving motivation for the Program, the Communities anticipate offering a level of renewable energy above the state minimum requirement, known as the Renewable Portfolio Standard (RPS), in some of the Program Options.
 Specifically: